 LITTLE KNOWN facts about a Teesside town are being brought into the spotlight, thanks to The Peculiar Past of Stockton tours.

-From 24 April until mid-July, youngsters from schools across the town will take part in a walk which will showcase a number of fascinating facts about its history.
+Launched on 24th April, the tours will run until mid-July and youngsters from schools across the Borough will take part in a walk which will showcase a number of fascinating facts about its history.

 While the town is universally known for being part of the Stockton to Darlington railway the world’s first line to use steam locomotives, there are many other historical points which are less familiar.